-- 1. To elect four Board nominees to the Board of Directors of the Company, each to serve until the 2019 annual meeting of stockholders of the Company or until such person's successor is qualified and elected. - 2.
-To ratify the appointment of Grant Thornton, LLP as the Company's independent registered public accounting firm for the year ending December 31, 2018. - 3.
-To approve an amendment to the Company's Certificate of Incorporation to effect a reverse stock split of the outstanding shares of the Company's common stock, at one of the following reverse stock split ratios, 1-for-2, 1-for-3, 1-for-4 or 1-for-5, as determined by the Board of Directors in its sole discretion, prior to the one-year anniversary of this Annual Meeting. - 4.
-To authorize an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3. - 5.
-To approve the Company's 2015 Stock Plan (the "2015 Plan"), as amended, to, among other things, increase the number of shares of common stock authorized for issuance under the 2015 Plan by 2,000,000 shares and to provide for the issuance of stock appreciation rights. - 6.
-To transact any other business that is properly brought before the Annual Meeting or any adjournment or postponement thereof.
+- 1. To elect four Board nominees to the Board of Directors of the Company, each to serve until the 2021 annual meeting of stockholders of the Company or until such person's successor is qualified and elected. - To ratify the appointment of Grant Thornton, LLP as the Company's independent registered public accounting firm for the year ending December 31, 2020. - 3.
+To approve an amendment to the Company's amended and restated certificate of incorporation to effect a reverse stock split of the outstanding shares of the Company's common stock, at one of the following reverse stock split ratios, 1-for-2, 1-for-3, 1-for-4, 1-for-5, 1-for-6, 1-for-7, or 1-for-8, as determined by the Board of Directors in its sole discretion, prior to the one-year anniversary of this Annual Meeting. - 4.
+To approve an increase in the number of shares of common stock authorized for issuance under the 2015 - To authorize the adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3. - To transact any other business that is properly brought before the Annual Meeting or any adjournment or postponement thereof.